All Episodes

 We can't allow this.

-Or Mao Zedong had bad policies that killed 80 million Chinese, he didn't know what he was doing.
+Or Mao Zedong had bad policies that killed 80 million Chinese.

-Or Stalin and Lenin had bad policies, they didn't know what they were doing that killed 20 million plus people.
+They didn't know what they were doing that killed 20 million plus people.

 No, they're doing it on purpose to take over society and their own admissions.

-Here's one of the headlines, leftists are about to kill millions of people right before our eyes.
+Here's one of the headlines: Leftists are about to kill millions of people right before our eyes.

-All the murder and death and war and open borders and human smuggling and everything that's going on while the media takes a horrible tragedy like this and blows it up to make it the biggest thing in the world.
+That is a very important step because we need to remember all the murder and death and war and open borders and human smuggling and everything that's going on while the media takes a horrible tragedy like this and blows it up to make the biggest thing in the world.

-And if this guy executed one six-year-old, it'd be the worst thing in the world.
+And if this guy executed one six-year-old, it'd be the worst thing in the world because whether it's one person or a million, the problem isn't guns, and we all know that if you're being logical.

 dan friesen

-He can't really find a way to articulate what he's saying there, because he's like, alright, look, there's a lot of bad stuff, so why are we allowing the left and the globalists to turn this into the worst thing ever?
+So why are we allowing the left and the globalists to turn this into the worst thing ever?

 Also, even if you just killed one kid, it would be the worst thing ever.